-The best tickets for visitors are the My Multi 1 which gives unlimited bus and ferry rides and the main inner train network.
+The best tickets for visitors has been the My Multi 1 which gives unlimited bus rides and trains on the inner train network.
 If you are in town for just a few days or there are two of you it might be better checking the My Bus Travel Ten tickets.
 This year we have added the Opal card.
 The Opal card will be the best option in many cases.
 Read my Opal 101 article and see if this will work for you.

 It is also the stop off point to get to the Pittwater YHA which I highly recommend!
 You could also take a ride on the Church Point Ferry

-The 229 bus from Milson’s Point (where you are if you walk to the other side of the Harbour Bridge) goes to Beauty Point and takes in some lovely harbour-side homes and scenery.
+The 229 bus from Milson’s Point (where you are if you walk to the other side of the Harbour Bridge) goes to Beauty Point takes in some lovely harbour-side homes scenery.
 It also goes past Balmoral Beach which is a nice place to have a picnic lunch.

-Alternatively you can stay on the bus till it terminates at Watson’s Bay and then take a walk to the Gap – an infamous Sydney Lookout (and sadly suicide spot) and have fish and chips in the Harbour Park or beach.
-There are also some nice walks here… and of course in true Aussie style a great pub and beer garden
+Alternatively you can stay on the bus till it terminates at Watson’s Bay then take a walk to the Gap – an infamous Sydney Lookout ( sadly a suicide spot) have fish chips in the Harbour Park or beach.
+There are also some nice walks here… of course in true Aussie style a great pub beer garden 😉

 The 442 bus goes from the Queen Victoria Building to Balmain Wharf.
-Balmain is an old original working class suburb that over the last decade has been gentrified and these days is home to million dollar homes, some great cafes and interesting shops.
+Balmain is an old original working class suburb that over the last decade has been gentrified these days is home to million dollar homes, some great cafes interesting shops.